rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   - `retryableExceptions`

-> We can change this behaviour though with `requeueRejected: true`.
+> We can change this behaviour with `requeueRejected: true`.
 But be careful changing this value because it could produce a storm of poisonous messages unless the application raises an `AmqpRejectAndDontRequeueException`.

-> We should not retry exceptions related to parsing or deserializing messages and/or business exceptions.
+> We should not retry exceptions related to parsing/deserializing messages and/or business exceptions.
+Because it will always fail.
-> we should retry exceptions related to infrastructure such as connectivity issues to downstream services over http, jdbc, etc.
+> Whereas, we should retry infrastructure related exceptions such as connectivity issues to downstream services over http, jdbc, etc.

 #### Dealing with processing failures without losing messages

-Once we have exceeded the maximum of number of retries, we want to move the message to an error queue so that we do not lose it and it can be handled separately.
+Once the consumer has exceeded the maximum of number of retries, we want to move the message to an error queue so that we do not lose it and it can be handled separately.

-**TODO** add dlq profile to turn on DLQ feature.
+SCS RabbitMQ binder allows to configure a queue with a dead-letter-queue.
+All we need to do is add a `autoBindDlq: true` to the consumer channel.
+Check out [application-dlq](reliable-consumer/src/main/resources/application-dlq.yml).

 **VERY IMPORTANT**: Once we configure our queue with DLQ or any other features via one of the SCS settings, we cannot change it otherwise our application fails to declare it.
 Moreover, if we